 To say that psychologist and business owner Drew Miller is passionate about helping people find healing and wholeness is an understatement.
 But how he got there is quite a story.
 Drew is living proof that sometimes God’s direction comes in unexpected ways.
-And sometimes, those ways include Grace.
+And sometimes, those ways include Grace and an online mental health counseling degree.

 A Passion to Play